-Millennials aren’t the only workers who will benefit when you implement new digital workplace tools at your company.
+Millennials aren’t the only workers who will benefit when you follow the latest digital workplace trends implement new digital workplace tools at your company.
 All employees should be more productive when they have access to tools that let them work from anywhere, be more efficient at collaborating, and communicate better with their coworkers.

 Given that only 37% of millennials (vs. 60% of senior executives) said they believe their organization's leadership is highly proficient at using technology to achieve a competitive advantage in Oxford Economics' Leaders 2020 report, offering a well-thought-out digital workplace may make the difference between that energetic, innovative job candidate accepting your offer or turning it down.

-After all, people from other generations also get excited about new technology and a flexible workplace.
+After all, people from other generations also get excited about new digital workplace trends and a flexible workplace.
 A Nielsen study of who uses technology during meals found that Baby Boomers were more guilty of the behavior: 52% of them started at their devices while eating, compared to 45% for Gen Xers and 38% of people aged 15 to 20.

-Being comfortable with technology may be more a matter of opportunity than a generational trait.
+Being comfortable with new workplace technology may be more a matter of opportunity than a generational trait.
 As one AdWeek writer pointed out, flexwork and mobility simply weren’t options for previous generations: